 The private construction sector has deployed incentive and disincentive programs with regularity.
-However, state departments of transportation (DOTs) have unique limitations on their abilities to financially incentivize safe actions or use corrective actions as disincentives for unsafe actions.
-While difficult, some state DOTs have found unique approaches to institute incentives, such as office-based grants, awards, and more.
+However, state departments of transportation (DOTs) have unique limitations on their ability to financially incentivize safe actions or use corrective actions to disincentivize unsafe actions.
+While difficult, some DOTs have found unique approaches to institute incentives, such as monetary awards, certificates, work crew awards, lunches, and more.

-The objective of this synthesis is to document state DOT practices regarding safety incentive and disincentive programs for highway construction and maintenance crews, related motivational techniques, and written policies or training to implement these programs.
+The objective of this synthesis is to document state DOT practice regarding safety incentive and disincentive programs for DOT highway construction and maintenance crews, related motivational techniques, and written policies or training to implement these programs.

 Information to be gathered includes (but is not limited to):